Money Mart

-Money Mart Financial Services, formerly Dollar Financial Group, is a financial services company with over 350 locations in Canada and the U.S. The company offers a range of financial services, including Personal loan, installment loan, cash advance /payday loan, check cashing, prepaid card, and money transfer services.
+Money Mart Financial Services, formerly Dollar Financial Group, is a financial services company with over 350 locations in Canada and the United States.
+The company offers a range of financial services, including personal loan, installment loan, payday loan, check cashing, prepaid card, and money transfer services.
 It focuses on the underbanked and subprime customer segments.
 Prior to 2018, the name 'Money Mart' was associated only with the 38-year-old Canadian unit DFG acquired in November 1996.

 Money Mart Financial Services operates under a number of retail brands.
 In Canada, the company has Money Mart and Insta-Chèques stores.
 In the U.S. it has Money Mart and The Check Cashing Store locations.
 Some services are also offered online via the company’s consumer websites.